Treehouse of Horror XXIX

 "Treehouse of Horror XXIX" is the 643rd episode of the American animated television series The Simpsons, the fourth episode of season 30 and the twenty-ninth "Treehouse of Horror" episode.
-It was released on October 21, 2018.
+It aired in the United States on Fox on October 21, 2018.
+The episode was directed by Matthew Faughnan and written by Joel H. Cohen.

+In this episode, the townsfolk are replaced by plant versions of themselves, Lisa starts killing Bart's friends, and the DNA of the elderly is mixed with dinosaur DNA.
+The episode received negative reviews.

 Plot

 Opening sequence

 The episode starts in Fogburyport, birthplace of Green Clam Chowder.
 The Simpson family arrive there because a book stated it's a place to visit before they mysteriously disappear.

 However, it was revealed to be a trap and that they will be devoured by Cthulhu.
 However, Homer states that he was promised an oyster eating contest against Cthulhu, and Homer beats him.
 Cthulhu pukes and asks what Homer wants as a reward.
 Homer whispers "I want to eat you."

 Cthulhu is seen in a giant cooking pot and the Simpsons (except Lisa) enjoy a hot dog made of Cthulhu's tentacles.
 Homer then pokes Cthulhu's head with a trident, and his ink spells the title of the episode and the opening credits.
 This sequence is a reference to the novel The Shadow over Innsmouth by H. P. Lovecraft.